canonical-ols/snapstore-snap-docs/docs/how-to/airgap.md

-[serials](https://ubuntu.com/core/docs/reference/assertions/serial) have to be registered with the SaaS Snap Store using `snapcraft register-key` (by the brand account) prior to the export in order for the on-prem store to be able to authenticate brand store devices.
+[serials](https://ubuntu.com/core/docs/reference/assertions/serial) have to be registered with the SaaS Snap Store using `snapcraft register-key` (by the brand account) prior to the export in order for the on-prem store to be able to authenticate Dedicated Snap Store devices.

 The store export and import steps can be repeated to "synchronise" the data and/or snaps from the SaaS store as needed.

-### Brand store export
+### Dedicated Snap Store export

-To export brand store metadata needed for import to the on-prem store, the `store-admin export store` command can be used on a machine with internet access.
-Authentication using an account with *Admin* role for the brand store in question is required.
+To export Dedicated Snap Store metadata needed for import to the on-prem store, the `store-admin export store` command can be used on a machine with internet access.
+Authentication using an account with *Admin* role for the Dedicated Snap Store in question is required.
 Example:

 ```